Heavy Metal Kids

 - Keith Boyce -- drums, percussion

-- Cosmo -- lead guitar
+- Cosmo Verrico -- lead guitar

-- Phil Lewis -- vocals
+NEW - Phil Lewis -- vocals

 - Justin McConville -- lead guitar, vocals, keyboards